Student Juried Exhibits

 Pick Up of Exhibited Artwork

 Artwork must remain in the MU Gallery for the duration of the exhibit.
-Artwork may be picked up on November 17 - a specific time will be shared closer to the end of the show.
+Artwork may be picked up on November 15 from 4-6pm.
 Unclaimed artwork will become property of the Iowa State Memorial Union.

 Any questions regarding the exhibit may be directed to firstname.lastname@example.org or Letitia Kenemer, Workspace and Arts Coordinator.